 In addition to English, students choose a second foreign language from among six foreign languages to further broaden their perspectives.

 Mathematics is a foundation for the study of the natural world .
 Starting from that foundation, students will thoroughly explore the field and cultivate the means to apply mathematics in direct and indirect ways.
-Students engage in active learning under the guidance of faculty in small-size seminars that comprehensively cover fundamental concepts in order to cultivate thinking skills and nurture a solid understanding of mathematics.
+Students engage in active learning under the guidance of faculty in small-size seminars that comprehensively cover fundamental concepts in order to cultivate thinking skills and nurture an advanced understanding of mathematics.
 Specialized subjects cover the entire field, from ancient texts to the latest advancements in mathematics.
 In this way, students can pursue their own studies in mathematics, whether this involves referencing ancient Greek texts or working with cutting-edge computers technology.

 Our increasingly information-based society requires human resources equipped with specialized knowledge in computer science.
 With this in mind, the Department of Computer Science strives to train talented individuals who can excel in the field.
 Students start by acquiring fundamental knowledge and concepts, and then study programming, from basics to applications.
 Furthermore, in small-size seminars, discussions are held on technical documents to nurture students' knowledge acquisition strategies.
 Elective subjects cover the five fields of systems, networks, media, communications, and mathematical modeling.
 Through these studies students can cultivate the flexible skill sets they need for playing vital roles in society.